denten/denten.github.io/_includes/CV/04-publications.md

 ### Contributed Essays & Chapters (Refereed)

-1. "Literature and the Experimental Humanities" with Maria Sachiko Cecire.
-Under contract by invitation to "Literature and Contemporary Thought" series published by Routledge, ed.
-Ursula K. Heise & Guillermina De Ferrari.
-1. "Reading Platforms," forthcoming in *The Unfinished Book*, ed. by Alex Gillespie and  Deidre Shauna Lynch.
-Oxford UP, 2019.
-1. "Migrant Media," forthcoming in *Understanding Flusser, Understanding Modernism*, ed. by Aaron Jaffe , Rodrigi Martini, and Michael F. Miller.
-Bloomsbury, 2019.
-1. "Anonymous, Massively Collaborative, Trans-human," forthcoming in *Rethinking Authorship in Comparative and Historical Perspectives*, ed.
-Haruo Shirane and Tomi Suzuki.
-Iwanami Shoten, 2018.
-2. "Digital Text" in *Cambridge Critical Concepts: Technology*, forthcoming as part of the Cambridge Critical Concepts in Literary Studies series, ed.
-Adam Hammond.
-Cambridge University Press, 2018.
 3. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
 Mads Rosendahl Thomsen, et al. Bloomsbury, 2017.
 5. "Visual-quantitative Approaches to the Intellectual History of the Field" in *Futures of